jam-py-v5/jam-py/README.md

   Make changes in the Application builder, go to the project, refresh the page, and see the results.

-* Supports SQLite, SQLCipher, PostgreSQL, MySQL, Firebird, MSSQL and Oracle databases.
+* Supports SQLite, SQLCipher, PostgreSQL, MySQL, Firebird, MSSQL, Oracle and IBM DB2 databases.
 The concept of the framework allows you to migrate from one database to another without changing the project.

 * Authentication, authorization, session management, roles and permissions.